Treatment for Aniridia (Aniridia Syndrome)

 Aniridia means lack of an iris.
 It is a rare disorder in which the iris of the eye is partly or completely missing.
 The iris is the circular, colored part of the eye.
 It controls the size of the pupil and the amount of light that enters the eye.

-Aniridia usually affects both eyes.
+Aniridia often affects both eyes.
 It causes the pupil to be abnormally large.
-It may also be oddly shaped.
-The condition can also cause problems with the eye’s cornea, lens, retina, and optic nerve.
+The pupil may also be oddly shaped.
+Aniridia can also cause problems with the eye’s cornea, lens, retina, and optic nerve.
 Some of these problems may be present at birth.
 Others may happen later in life.
 Problems with other parts of the eye may cause problems that are more severe than the missing iris.

 Types of treatment